Rajpratik71/linux-manPages/foo2hp2600-wrapper.md

               Seascape    -os   (rotated 90 degrees clockwise)

    Printer Tweaking Options
        These are the options used to customize the operation of foo2hp for a particular printer.

        -u xoffxyoff
               Set the offset of the start of the printable region from the upper left corner, in pixels [varies with paper size].
 The defaults should work on the 2200DL and  2300DL,  and  have  not been tested on any other printers.

        -l xoffxyoff
               Set the offset of the end of the printable region from the lower right corner, in pixels [varies with paper size].
 The defaults should work on the 2200DL and 2300DL, and have not been tested on any other printers.

        -L mask
-              Send  the  logical  clipping values from -u/-l in the ZjStream. foo2hp2600-wrapper always runs Ghostscript with the ideal  page dimensions,  so that the scale of the image is correct, regard‐ less whether or not the printer has unprintable regions.
+              Send the logical clipping values from -u/-l in the ZjStream.  foo2hp2600-wrapper always runs Ghostscript with the ideal page dimensions, so that the scale  of  the  image  is  correct, regardless  whether  or not the printer has unprintable regions.
 This option is used to move the position of the clipped image back to where it belongs on the page.
 The default is to send the amount which was clipped by -u and -l, and should be good in most cases.

               0   don't send any logical clipping amounts 1   only send Y clipping amount